jfrayshe/learn.neurotechedu.com/neural oscillations.md

 # Why do we produce neural oscillations?

 We do not fully understand why our brain produces neural oscillations.
-Some researchers theorize that neural oscillations are nothing more than byproducts of brain activity, indicators of expected brain pattern in response to events of stimulus.
+Some researchers theorize that neural oscillations are nothing more than byproducts of brain activity, indicators of expected brain wave patterns in response to events or stimuli.
-For example, motion produces prdecitable occurrences of alpha waves (in the mu frequency) in the motor cortex, and sleep cycles are characterized by the alternating flux of different neural waves.
+For example, physical movement produces predictable occurrences of alpha waves (specifically the mu frequency) in the motor cortex, and sleep cycles are characterized by the alternating flux of different neural waves.
-Other researchers have theorized that cetain oscillations, like those that occur in the delta range, are critical to unlocking the mystery of our consciousness.
+Other researchers have theorized that cetain oscillations, like those that occur in the delta range, are critical to unlocking the mystery of human consciousness.

-# So why do neural oscillations matter?
+# Why do neural oscillations matter?

 Neural oscillations are useful in variety of ways.
 From a diagnostic and imaging persepective, they can be used as indicators of specific neurological phenomena such as: